Skip to content

 .append mcp.terminate

-In your monitoring window, you’ll see the lifecycle frames: mcp.terminate, mcp.stopped, and mcp.shutdown as the generator shuts down completely.
+In your monitoring window, you’ll see the lifecycle frames: mcp.terminate, mcp.stopped, and mcp.shutdown as the service shuts down completely.

 Logging and Monitoring